 - 1) Red Flag: raised and displayed by a safety boat or a race boat implies danger or emergency.
 All approaching boats must stop.
 It is the responsibility of a member of the safety boat, or race boat crew member if a safety boat is not present, to maintain a record of the time the boat is stopped.
 After stopping for a red flag, a race boat may not continue with the race until a safety boat has arrived and granted permission to continue the race even if the red flag was unjustly raised.
 Prior to granting permission to continue, the safety boat must record all boats' times out and forward them to the finish line officials for the leg.
-If a boat fails to wait for a safety boat before proceeding with the race, the time out will not be acknowledged.
-The boat which makes improper use of the red flag, will be disqualified from the race by the Race Committee. - 2) Yellow Flag: A safety boat member or race boat crew may raise its yellow flag only when they have a problem, when one of the crew is in the water, or they become an obstacle in the race course and the boat prevents or endangers the safe passage of oncoming boats or endangers the life of any or all the crew members.
+If a boat fails to wait for a safety boat boat must record all boats' times out and forward them to the finish line officials for the leg.
+If a boat fails to wait for a safety boat boat which makes improper use of the red flag, will be disqualified from the race by the Race Committee. - 2) Yellow Flag: A safety boat member or race boat crew may raise its yellow flag only when they have a problem, when one of the crew is in the water, or they become an obstacle in the race course and the boat prevents or endangers the safe passage of oncoming boats or endangers the life of any or all the crew members.
 When a yellow flag is displayed the approaching boats should proceed with caution until they pass the problem area.
 The improper use of the flag will result in total disqualification of the offending boat for the leg. - 3) Black Flag: do not leave the pit area return to the pit area.
 The race course is closed.